MG4 EV: MG EX4

 At the 2023 Goodwood Festival of Speed, MG revealed the EX4, a one-off tribute designed to celebrate the 40th anniversary of the MG Metro 6R4 rally car of the 1980s.
 Based on the MG4 XPower and using the same 320 kW dual electric motor powertrain as the XPower, the EX4 was designed in collaboration with high performance engineering company RML Group, featuring widened wheel arches, aero disc wheels, a front splitter and a large rear spoiler, much like the original 6R4.
 The EX4 was driven by BTCC driver Daniel Rowbottom in demonstration runs up the Goodwood hill-climb course.

 Markets

 Australia

 The first-generation MG4 EV went on sale in Australia in August 2023.
 It is sold in five variants with three grades of features and trim, which are Excite with both 51 kWh and 64 kWh battery, Essence with 64 kWh battery, Long Range with 77 kWh battery, and XPower.
+In April 2026, the MG4 EV line-up was updated for the 2026 model year which saw new exterior colours, new designs for the alloy wheels and rear spoiler, an updated interior with larger displays for the digital instrument cluster and touchscreen infotainment system, a new 64 kWh lithium-iron phosphate (LFP) battery, and the line-up was streamlined to two variants: Essence 64 RWD and XPower AWD.